googleforgames/agones/site/content/en/docs/Reference/gameserver.md

 {{< alpha title="Stable Network ID" gate="PodHostname" >}}

-Each Pod attached to a `GameServer` derives its hostname from the name of the `GameServer`.
+If you want to connect to a `GameServer` from within your Kubernetes cluster via a convention based DNS entry, each Pod attached to a `GameServer` automatically derives its hostname from the name of the `GameServer`.

-A group of `Pods` attached to `GameServers` can use a [Headless Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) to control the domain of the Pods, along with providing a [`subdomain` value to the `GameServer` `PodTemplateSpec`](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-s-hostname-and-subdomain-fields)
+To create internal DNS entries within the cluster, a group of `Pods` attached to `GameServers` can use a [Headless Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) to control the domain of the Pods, along with providing a [`subdomain` value to the `GameServer` `PodTemplateSpec`](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#pod-s-hostname-and-subdomain-fields)